 A savvy Reddit contributor created this simple, intuitive budget template along with a Google form you can leverage to categorize expenses by item, amount, and category.
 Use the blank version of the template to customize for your own use.

-Keepify, a company dedicated to changing the face of online financial tools for consumers, offers an array of free budgeting templates, with multiple tabs to help guide you through the process of creating your own budget.
-Keepify also offers a short article with budgeting tips for both newbies budgeters and veterans.
+Keepify offers an array of free budgeting templates, with multiple tabs to help guide you through the process of creating your own budget.
+Keepify also offers short articles with budgeting tips for both newbies, budgeters and veterans.

 The Finance Twins’ budget planner breaks monthly expenses down into clear, simple categories and includes a tab that calculates your “full year summary.”
 They also offer a step-by-step guide to making your first budget.

-Although J.D.
-Roth of Get Rich Slowly says he’s “not historically a budget person,” he’s nonetheless created a customizable budget planner designed for those who have already created a budget but want a better system for tracking their progress.
-The planner is divided into four sections: pre-tax deductions, regular bills, irregular expenses, and a budget summary.
+J.D.
+Roth of Get Rich Slowly created a customizable budget planner in Google Sheets, designed for those who have already created a budget but want a better system for tracking their progress.
+The planner is divided into four sections: pre-tax deductions, regular bills, irregular expenses and a budget summary.

 J. Money of the cheeky, popular Budgets Are Sexy personal finance blog has gathered his favorite free, online budget templates and spreadsheets together in one post.
 Also includes a link to J. Money’s own “Financial Snapshot and Budget” template.